laristra/portage/doc/mismatch.md

 violate these bounds; then the global deficit and the deficit for subsequent cells is recalculated.
 The algorithm may require multiple iterations for complete redistribution due to bounds preservation.
+The number of iterations to take and the tolerance to converge to can be passed for each variable as arguments to the \ref Portage::MismatchFixer::fix_mismatch method.
 In the example driver (Portage::MMDriver), the bounds are computed from the source field, with a little slack for constant fields, if the global bounds are not specified.